RTCM

 Data Transfer

-In Verge Aero's system, RTCM data is transmitted via LoRa radio.
-As this is the only data stream that is absolutely necessary during an active drone show, LoRa maximizes the likelihood of successful reception.
-RTCM data is also optionally sent over the AT86, however it requires that a Verge Aero Console be connected and active.
+In Verge Aero's system, RTCM data is transmitted via high-reliability link.
+As this is the only data stream that is absolutely necessary during an active drone show, using a low-bandwidth, high-reliability link maximizes the likelihood of successful reception.
+RTCM data is also optionally sent over the primary gateway, however it requires that a Verge Aero Console be connected and active.
 Having multiple radio paths improves the system's robustness.

 Last updated